Explorer Of The Seas accidents and incidents

 |09 June 2011||Crew / Passenger Deaths|

 On June 9, 2011, a 52-year-old female passenger died in Mangrove Bay (Somerset Island, Bermuda).
-The woman was on helmet diving tour along with her family when began to experience breathing difficulties.
+The woman was on a helmet diving tour along with her family when began to experience breathing difficulties.
 CPR was given, then she was transported to King Edward VII Memorial Hospital.
-Med staff was unable to revive her and at the hospital she was pronounced dead (suspected heart attack).
+Med staff was unable to revive her and at the hospital, she was pronounced dead (suspected heart attack).

 |09 February 2011||Drug Smuggling|

-On February 9, 2011, a 32-year-old male crew (working as waiter on the ship) was arrested and later sentenced 15 years in jail for cocaine smuggling into Bermuda.
+On February 9, 2011, a 32-year-old male crew (working as a waiter on the ship) was arrested and later sentenced 15 years in jail for cocaine smuggling into Bermuda.
 He was the organizer of a drug smuggling ring.
 Onboard CCTV camera records showed another male crew (from Jamaica) moving the bag with nearly 4 kilos of cocaine around the ship.
 The street value of the drugs was USD 735,000.